Buddy (Hinton novel): Plot

 However, upon arrival to 56 Croxley street, Buddy finds Mr. King leaving Croxley Street before the police have arrived.
 His plan has not worked.

 Buddy's dad soon arrives to Croxley Street with Buddy still there.
 Buddy tells his dad that he has called the police.
 Buddy's dad enters 56 to check on the owner of the House (Ralph), who Buddy had forgotten about.
 The police shortly arrive at the house and enter, only to emerge with Buddy's dad and Ralph under arrest with the stolen jewellery.
 They both enter the police car calmly although Ralph hides his head in his hands.
 Buddy was sure he saw his dad put his arm around Ralph.
 After spending two nights at Julius and Chairman's house, Buddy decides to escape to the country to avoid being put into care.
 He takes supplies from his house including a sleeping bag, and goes to the bus station and gets on a bus.
 Although Buddy originally plans to go to West Axle he gets off the bus earlier, just before it gets too dark.
 When he gets off the bus it is dark, and as he tries to head to a barn, he gets stopped by two big aggressive dogs blocking the way.
 In the end, he decides to take shelter in the wooden bus stop in his sleeping bag.

 The next morning, which also happens to be Buddy's fourteenth birthday, Buddy decides to head to 56 Croxley Street as he knows he may be able to get shelter there.
 With the house empty, Buddy succeeds until Ralph returns home.
 Buddy's dad had told the police that Ralph had not been involved with the crimes.
 After talking with Ralph, he finds out that Ralph is his uncle on his mother's side of the family, and Ralph's father was the man who killed himself after murdering his wife.
 After spending the night at Ralph's house, Buddy decides to go to the place where his mum is staying, and along the way, he finds himself on the front page of newspapers saying that he is missing.
 Joyce (his mother's friend she is staying with) tells Buddy that his parents are looking for him and they were now at his house.
 Buddy goes there to find them (his dad being bailed out of prison by his mum).

-Six months later, Buddy's dad finds himself on trial, to which he pleads guilty and gets 18 months in prison.
+Six months later, Buddy's dad finds himself on trial.
+He pleads guilty and gets 18 months in prison.
 He also asks Buddy and his mum to play a Buddy Holly song every day to remind them of him.
-(The song they decide to play is Everyday.)
-The lyrics indicate to him that his dad would not be in prison very long and that he still loved them.
+(The song they decide to play is "Everyday".)
+The lyrics indicate to him that his dad will not be in prison very long and that he still loves them.